navkar/TensorFlow/apriori.md

 The main objective of this algorithm is to determine all the possible rules that satisfy the required support and confidence constraints.

+The Apriori algorithm actually solves the complete association rule mining problem, of which mining all frequent sets was only the first, but most difficult phase.

 #### Steps - Singleton Set

 * First identify all possible single item steps